Semi-simplicity of the category of admissible D-modules: Introduction

-The reason that the functor of Hamiltonian reduction exists is because the algebra $e \H_{\mbf{\kappa}} e$ can be realised as a quantum Hamiltonian reduction of the algebra $\dd(X)$ of differential operators on $X$.
-More generally, for any finite dimensional $G$-module $U$, there is an associated algebra of quantum Hamiltonian reduction $\mf{A}_{\chi}(U)$ of $\dd(X)$.
+As noted above, the main motivation for studying the functor of Hamiltonian reduction is that it relates admissible $\dd$-modules to modules over the spherical rational Cherednik algebra.
+This is possible precisely because the latter can be realised as a quantum Hamiltonian reduction of the algebra $\dd(X)$ of differential operators on $X$.
+As we have seen, this does have a drawback in that the functor of Hamiltonian reduction is often not an equivalence.

+In order to remedy this, we study a natural generalization of the construction of Hamiltonian reduction.
+Namely, for any finite dimensional $G$-module $U$, there is an associated algebra of quantum Hamiltonian reduction $\mf{A}_{\chi}(U)$ of $\dd(X)$.
 Just as in the case where $U = \C$ is the trivial $G$-module, there is a functor of Hamiltonian reduction

 to ``category $\mc{O}$'' for $\mf{A}_{\chi}(U)$.
-The fact that the category of admissible $\dd$-modules has only finitely many simple modules implies that, for most $U$, the functor $\Ham_{U,\chi}$ is an equivalence.
+The fact that the category of admissible $\dd$-modules has only finitely many isomorphism classes of simple objects implies that, for most $U$, the functor $\Ham_{U,\chi}$ is an equivalence.
 We deduce:

 \begin{proposition} The category $\Add_{\chi}$ has enough projectives. \end{proposition}